 The following options are available:

-Set as Default: Sets the selected Extraction Scheme as the Default Extraction Scheme for data extraction.
+Set as Default: Set the selected Extraction Scheme as the Default Extraction Scheme for data extraction.
 The Default Extraction Scheme will be automatically pre-selected in the Data Preview, if not overridden by a parameter passed from the calling application.

-Delete: Deletes the selected Extraction Scheme.
+Delete: Delete the selected Extraction Scheme.

-Rename: Allows to rename the selected Extraction Scheme.
+Rename: Rename the selected Extraction Scheme.

 ⯈ Double-click a Database to open it for viewing/editing.
-See Data Viewer.
+See Dataviewer.

 ⯈ Right-click into the Databases panel to open the context menu.